Coincidences of homological densities, predicted by arithmetic

 The goal of this section is to prove Theorem \ref{theorem:leray} below.
-This theorem describes the algebra structure of the $E_2$-page of the Leray spectral sequence associated to the inclusion $\widetilde{\Poly}^D_n(X)\to X^D$ and the constant sheaf $\Z$.
+This theorem describes the $\Q[S_D]$-algebra structure of the $E_2$-page of the Leray spectral sequence associated to the inclusion $\widetilde{\Poly}^D_n(X)\to X^D$ and the constant sheaf $\Z$.
 The description will be in terms of the cohomology of $X$ and the homology of order complexes related to $\Pi^D_n$.
+Petersen \cite{Pe} gives a spectral sequence for stratified spaces that might also be used to be understand the homology of $\widetilde{\Poly}^D_n(X)$.
+However, we crucially need to further understand that action of $S_D$ on the homology, and it is not straightforward to see that action in Petersen's spectral sequence.
 We begin by studying the combinatorics of the complement of $\widetilde{\Poly}^D_n(\Rb^N)$ in $\Rb^N$.
 Let

 Define the {\em colored $n$-equals arrangement} $\mathcal{A}_{n}^{N,D}$ to be the linear subspace arrangement in $(\Rb^{N})^D$ consisting of the set of all translates of $L_1(D)$ under the action of $S_D$.
 Denote by $\Pi^D_n(\Rb^{N})$ the associated {\em intersection lattice} :